-As a result of the weak economic performance and the bad accessibility of the region there is a clear trend of outmigration, leaving behind less educated and aging population.
-Significant spatial differences are present in the border region as the main economic centres are situated at the eastern part or western part of the border area, while the middle section of the region is lagging behind.
+As a result of the weak economic performance and the bad accessibility of the region there is a clear trend of outmigration from the region leaving behind less educated and aging population and shrinking incomes.

+Significant spatial differences are present within the border region, as the main economic centres are situated at the eastern part of the border area, and some emerging development poles are in the western part, while the middle section of the region is lagging behind compared to both the national and regional averages.